Steven17D/Lego3/docker/README.md

 # Docker environment
-This is an example docker environment is only for developing and testing Lego.
+This is an example docker environment, used only for developing and testing Lego.
 This shouldn't be used in production.

 ## Dockerfile